Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/Instructions.md

 * Delete a user.
 2. Achieve an important milestone in your journey toward managing users in Linux.

-# 9. Get Help in the Command Line
+# 1.9 Exploring Linux Command Documentation

 > Please visit this [link](https://www.coursera.org/learn/linux-and-sql?specialization=google-cybersecurity) for further information.